sarthakeash/healthcare-ai-assistant/README.md

 ### Common Issues

 **Backend not starting:**

 - Check that port 8000 is available
 - Verify OpenAI API key is set correctly
 - Ensure all dependencies are installed

 **Frontend not connecting:**

 - Verify backend is running on port 8000
 - Check CORS settings in backend configuration

 **No scenarios loading:**

 - Check that scenario JSON files exist in `data/scenarios/`
 - Verify JSON format is valid

 **Database errors:**

 - Delete `healthcare_app.db` to reset the database
 - Check file permissions in the project directory

-## License

-This project is for educational and professional development purposes.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## Support

-For issues and questions, please create an issue in the repository or contact the development team.